Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: Festivals and organisation (1981–1992)

 The personal outreach (vicharan) of the earlier era (1971–1981) by Pramukh Swami Maharaj through traveling to villages and towns, writing letters to devotees, and giving discourses contributed to sustaining a global BAPS community.

-The Gujarati migration patterns in the early 1970s, globalization factors and economic dynamics between India and the West saw the organisation transform into a transnational devotional movement. organisational needs spanned from transmitting cultural identity through spiritual discourses to the newer much alienated generation in the new lands, temple upkeep and traveling to regional and local centres to disseminate spiritual knowledge.
-As a result, this era saw a significant rise in the number of swamis initiated to maintain the organisational needs of the community – both in India and abroad.
-Furthermore, having access to a greater volunteer force and community enabled the organisation to celebrate festivals on a massive scale which marked the arrival of a number of milestone anniversaries in the history of the organisation, including the bicentenary of Swaminarayan, bicentenary of Gunatitanand Swami, and the centenary of Yogiji Maharaj.
-Some effects of the celebration included a maturation of organisational capacity, increased commitment and skill of volunteers, and tangentially, an increased interest in the monastic path.
+The Gujarati migration patterns in the early 1970s, globalization factors and economic dynamics between India and the West saw the organization transform into a transnational devotional movement. organizational needs spanned from transmitting cultural identity through spiritual discourses to the newer much alienated generation in the new lands, temple upkeep and traveling to regional and local centres to disseminate spiritual knowledge.
+As a result, this era saw a significant rise in the number of swamis initiated to maintain the organizational needs of the community – both in India and abroad.
+Furthermore, having access to a greater volunteer force and community enabled the organization to celebrate festivals on a massive scale which marked the arrival of a number of milestone anniversaries in the history of the organization, including the bicentenary of Swaminarayan, bicentenary of Gunatitanand Swami, and the centenary of Yogiji Maharaj.
+Some effects of the celebration included a maturation of organizational capacity, increased commitment and skill of volunteers, and tangentially, an increased interest in the monastic path.

 The Swaminarayan bicentenary celebration, a once in a life-time event for Swaminarayan followers, was held in Ahmedabad in April 1981.
 On 7 March 1981, 207 youths were initiated into the monastic order.
 In 1985 the bicentenary birth of Gunatitanand Swami was celebrated.
 During this festival, 200 youths were initiated into the monastic order.

-The organisation held Cultural Festivals of India in London in 1985 and New Jersey in 1991.
+The organization held Cultural Festivals of India in London in 1985 and New Jersey in 1991.
 The month-long Cultural Festival of India was held at Alexandra Palace in London in 1985.
 The same festival was shipped to US as a month-long Cultural Festival of India at Middlesex County College in Edison, New Jersey.

 Migrational patterns in the 70s led to a disproportionate number of Hindus in the diaspora.
 Culturally, a need arose to celebrate special festivals (Cultural Festival of India) to reach out to youths in the diaspora to foster understanding and appreciation of their mother culture in a context accessible to them.
-To engage the youths, festival grounds housed temporary exhibitions ranging from interactive media, dioramas, panoramic scenes and even 3D-exhibits.

-By the end of the era, owing to the success of these festivals and the cultural impact it had on the youths, the organisation saw a need to create a permanent exhibition in the Swaminarayan Akshardham (Gandhinagar) temple in 1991.
+By the end of the era, owing to the success of these festivals and the cultural impact it had on the youths, the organization saw a need to create a permanent exhibition in the Swaminarayan Akshardham (Gandhinagar) temple in 1991.

 In 1992, a month-long festival was held to both celebrate Yogiji Maharaj's centenary and to inaugurate a permanent exhibition and temple called Swaminarayan Akshardham (Gandhinagar).
 The festival also saw 125 youths initiated into the monastic order bringing the total number of swamis initiated to more than 700 in fulfillment to a prophecy made by Yogiji Maharaj.